AaronAshmore444/N232GroupProjectTeam5/README.md

 Abhinoor Singh - Gun, Bullets, UI

-DaRon Torrence - Was in charge of enemies, but did not contribute or communicate this Milestone
+DaRon Torrence - Worked on health and damage scripts

 Notable Practices - We kept our work testing in Prefabs and Scenes before merging it all into the Level 1 scene when completed.